In this post I’m going to show you the most interesting Mauritius attractions that you should put into your bucket list.

 So let’s get started…

-Places to visit in Mauritius North
+Places to visit in the north of Mauritius

 The north part of the island has probably the most of the Mauritius attractions.
 However, I would not discount the south, especially for the fabulous trekking.